How to write a landing page to sell your info product

 The technical part

-After reading all those benefits your prospect might be doubting.
+After reading all these benefits, your prospect may have doubts.

-“How come a book can be the solution to my problem?”
+“How can a book be the solution to my problem?”

-Don’t leave that question in the air, because if you don’t answer it your prospect won’t believe anything you say and will leave to watch videos with cute cats or read depressing news in the papers.
+Don’t leave this question hanging in the air, because if you don’t answer it, your prospect won’t believe anything you say and will go off to watch videos of cute cats or read depressing news.

-It’s time to give your words more credibility.
+It’s time to add credibility to your words.

-As I explained in this post, the emotional part of the brain is the one that takes most of our decisions, including the decision of buying something.
+As I explained in this post, the emotional part of our brains makes most of our decisions, including the decision to buy something.

-However, if you want to convince your prospect to buy, you need to talk to the rational part of the brain as well.
+But if you want to persuade your prospect to buy your info product, you also need to appeal to the rational part of the brain.

-Now is the time to introduce facts, studies, statistics, certificates, etc., anything that endows your product and yourself with veracity.
+Now is the time to present facts, studies, statistics, certificates, etc., anything that gives your product and yourself credibility.

-“You may wonder how is it possible for a single book to contain the best techniques for falling asleep.
+“You may be wondering how it is possible to have the best techniques for falling asleep in a single book.
 This book is the result of X years of study and research…”

-At this point in the copy, your prospect wants to believe that your book can solve his problem but he is afraid that you will deceive him and so he becomes defensive.
+At this point in the copy, your prospect wants to believe that your e-book can solve their problem, but they are afraid that you might yet be another empty promise.

-Adding more technical and specific data will help your prospect to believe your product is the solution he’s been looking for.
+Adding more technical and specific data will help your prospects believe in your solution.

 But be careful!

-When writing your draft you need to be alert and identify when you might be losing the reader’s attention.
+As you write, you should be alert to when you might be losing the reader’s attention.

-If you add too many technical details you will confuse and bore the reader.
+If you include too much technical detail, you will confuse and bore the reader.

-Make sure that from time to time you bring him closer again by appealing to his emotions.
+Make sure you draw them in from time to time by appealing to their emotions.

-This important concept in terms of copywriting is called the golden thread.
+This important concept is called the golden thread.

 Image M W from Pixabay

-Imagine your prospect is the needle and you pass a golden thread through it.
+Imagine your prospect is the needle and you are threading a golden thread through it.
 The copy is the fabric.

-Whenever you feel that the needle is too far away from the fabric you should insert it again by giving a new puncture.
+Whenever you feel that the needle is too far away from the cloth, you should insert it again by making a new puncture.

-The prospect needs to be tightly sewn to the copy with this golden thread.
+The prospect must be sewn tightly to the copy with this golden thread.

-You give a new twinge when you appeal to that emotion you want the reader to feel.
+You give a new twinge by appealing to that emotion you want the reader to feel.

-In our example, the main emotion is wanting to have a quality life by sleeping enough hours.
+In our example, the main emotion is to improve their quality of life by getting enough sleep.

-How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Click To Tweet
+How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Share on X

 Adding more credibility with testimonials

-People need to hear from others that something has great value.
+People need to hear from others that something is of great value.

-If we only hear it from the person who is selling it to us we won’t believe it as much as if we hear it from other people who have tried it before.
+If we only hear it from the person selling it to us, we won’t believe it as much as if we hear it from other people who have tried it.

 These testimonials are very important and should not be missing from your landing page.

-In this case, you can offer it to a Beta group first, people who can have it for free or buy it at a reduced price and write some testimonials.
+In this case, you can offer it to a beta group first, people who can get it for free or buy it at a reduced price in exchange for writing some testimonials.

-This is also a good way to get feedback to improve some aspects of your product.
+This is also a great way to get feedback to improve some aspects of your product.

-To obtain remarkable testimonials you can send customers a short questionnaire with questions such as:
+To get remarkable testimonials, you can send customers a short questionnaire with questions such as

-“What was the before and after you bought my product?”
+“What was it like before and after you bought my product?

-“What objections did you have before you bought it and why did you finally decide to do so?”
+“What objections did you have before buying it and why did you finally decide to buy it?

-“What kind of people would you advise to buy it?”
+“What kind of people would you recommend it?”

-These questions will help your customers to better describe their experience and you will be able to create testimonials that resolve objections and clear up doubts.
+These questions will help your customers better describe their experience, and you will be able to create testimonials that overcome objections and doubts.

 Recommended reading: The 3 most common mistakes when uploading testimonials to a website.